Mighty Pro

 You also get Mighty Co-Host™, the AI community and course engine that makes running an e-learning business RADICALLY easier.
 With things like auto course outlines, the “make it better” text editor, and the Infinite Question Generator to spark discussion, we’ve created tools that boost human creativity and connection (and not replace it).
 But of course, you can turn Mighty Co-Host™ off if you prefer.

-We’ve built apps for brands and creators like TED, Fortune, Cambridge University, and Lifebook.
+We’ve built apps for brands and creators like TED, Cambridge University, and Lifebook.
 Schedule a call with us and we’ll show you what we could build together!

 Book a Call